 A visit to Greenwich feels like a trip to a rather elegant seaside town—albeit one with more than its fair share of historic sites.
-The grandiose Old Royal Naval Hospital, designed by Christopher Wren, was originally a home for veteran sailors.
+The grandiose Old Royal Naval Hospital, designed by Sir Christopher Wren, was originally a home for veteran sailors.
 Today it’s a popular visitor attraction, with a more glamorous second life as one of the most widely used movie locations in Britain.

 Greenwich Park, London's oldest royal park, is still home to fallow red deer, just as it has been since they were first introduced here for hunting by Henry VIII.
 The Ranger's House now houses a private art collection, next door to a beautifully manicured rose garden.
 Above it all is the Royal Observatory, where you can be in two hemispheres at once by standing along the Greenwich Meridian Line, before seeing a high-tech planetarium show.